MetaMask/metamask-docs/docs/api-sdk/how-to/use-sdk/react-native.md

 ### 8. Install pods

-Finally, install the necessary pods that came with the libraries.
+Finally, install the necessary pods that come with the libraries.

 ```bash
 cd ios && pod install && cd ..
 ```

-Now you should be able to use the MetaMask SDK!

 ## Use the SDK